General info

 Or go through the mobile app Sejf, where you can buy tickets in English.

-You can buy a prepaid transport pass in person (at the main city transport office, one of the other city transport offices or the Main Train Station) or online in English to tie your ticket to your credit card.
-For a transferable ticket nothing but quick and simple registration is enough.
+You can buy a prepaid transport pass in person (at the main city transport office, one of the other city transport offices or the Main Train Station) or online in English to tie your ticket to your bank card (debit or credit).
+For a transferable ticket nothing but quick and simple registration at BrnoID.cz is enough.
+You can prepay a pass for a month – three months – a year.

 To buy the card in person, you will need an ID and a passport-size photograph (3.5 x 4.5 cm).